MetOffice/CSET/docs/source/usage/add-diagnostic.rst

 Add recipe into CSET workflow
 -----------------------------

-This procedure will be simplified in the future.
-At the moment recipes are included in two locations.
-Once in the ``src/CSET/cset-workflow/includes`` directory and once in the ``src/CSET/recipes`` directory.
-This way we can run recipes with the `cset bake` command as well as running them through the CSET workflow.
+Recipes are defined in the ``src/CSET/recipes`` directory and can be run using the ``cset bake`` command.
+To enable recipes to be run through the CSET workflow it is also necessary to ensure the recipe is called from a file in the ``src/CSET/cset-workflow/includes`` directory.

 * Create a Cylc include file at ``src/CSET/cset-workflow/includes/<new_operator_include_file>.cylc``, copying